stratosforge-solutions/server-guard/README.md

 It then checks the request using WAF logic provided by the `WAFLogic` class in [WAFLogic.py](./WAFLogic.py) Requests that pass the WAF check are forwarded to `protected_uri` which is the base URL for the protected application.

+## Warning

+This has not been tested for production usage and should only be used for research.

 ## Installation

 First time: